I lived in Catalonia’s capital for four months, and every time I return I discover something new and exciting about this

-Barceloneta is another of the best neighborhoods to stay in Barcelona; it feels like a small village within a bustling city!
+Barceloneta is another of the best neighbourhoods to stay in Barcelona; it feels like a small village within a bustling city!
 Originally a fisherman’s quarter, it is where you’ll find narrow winding streets, charming balconies, and cosy taverns packed with locals.

-Stretching along the seashore, this neighborhood is also one of the best areas to stay in Barcelona for families.
+Stretching along the seashore, this neighbourhood is also one of the best areas to stay in Barcelona for families.
 Home to Barcelona’s most popular beach, this area is packed with family-friendly activities and attractions.
 If you want to combine a city break with a beach holiday this is the place.